icsharpcode/CodeConverter/README.md

 ## Contributing
 Let us know what needs improving.
 If you want to get involved in writing the code yourself, even better!
 We've already had code contributions from several first time GitHub contributors, so don't be shy!
 See [Contributing.md](https://github.com/icsharpcode/CodeConverter/blob/master/.github/CONTRIBUTING.md) for more info.

+Currently, the VB -> C# conversion quality is higher than the C# -> VB conversion quality.
+This is due to demand of people raising issues and supply of developers willing to fix them.
+But we're very happy to support developers who want to contribute to either conversion direction.

 ## Other ways to use the converter
 * Extension "nightly" developer builds (potentially less stable and more effort to update): https://ci.appveyor.com/project/icsharpcode/codeconverter/branch/master